MCP Server (Legacy Version)¶

 Toolset: pipeline

-Function: Validate a Pipeline.
-The current call returns a fixed result DEFERRED_TOOL.
+Function: Validate Pipeline.
+Currently, calling returns a fixed result DEFERRED_TOOL.

 Parameters: